 - ProCreate is a small one-time fee for the iPad.
 You never have to pay for anything again.
 Whereas with Photoshop and Illustrator, you have to pay monthly – this is a huge recurring expense to bear especially when you’re not earning from illustrating.

 - An iPad is portable whereas a Wacom needs to have an ongoing electrical connection 24/7 and be hooked up to your desktop/laptop in order to work.
 It can take a lot of space on the table and can’t be carried to a cafe or airport.
 However, an iPad can be carried and used anywhere – on the plane, in cafes, anywhere.
 This means I could draw in a cafe just by carrying my iPad.
 No laptop is required.

 - Animations and Gifs become so much easier with ProCreate.
-I took this lovely class on creating gifs in Procreate to learn how to do this.
+I took this lovely class on creating gifs and Illustrations in Procreate to learn how to do this.

 It’s worth every penny.